-The financial statements included a liability for the financing of the regeneration of the St George's Shopping Centre and associated properties, which was included at an amount of £24.5 million as at 31 March 2020 and £24.1 million as at 31 March 2019.
+The financial statements for the year ended 31 March 2020 included a liability for the financing of the regeneration of the St George's Shopping Centre and associated properties, which was included at an amount of £24.5 million as at 31 March 2020 and £24.1 million as at 31 March 2019.
 We disagreed with the Authority's judgement to include in the liability amount only direct entries flowing through its records and we were unable to obtain sufficient appropriate audit evidence in respect of the amortised cost of the liability recognised in the financial statements.
 In addition, we were also unable to conclude on the reasonableness of the Authority's accounting treatment for an embedded prepayment option.
 Consequently, we were unable to determine whether any adjustments to the financial statements were necessary in respect of this matter.
-This matter has not been resolved and any such adjustments could impact all the primary statements and related disclosures, including those relating to the fair value of the financial instrument.
-Our opinion on the current period's financial statements is also modified because of the possible effect of this matter on the comparability of the current period's figures and the corresponding figures.